DoTheEvo/selfhosted-apps-docker/portainer/readme.md

 # Purpose

-User friendly overview of running containers.
+User friendly overview and managment of the running containers, networks, volumes, images,...

 # Files and directory structure